 Stage of Divorce: Stress.
 Sam’s unhealthy coping mechanism for dealing with divorce stress was to overeat and work compulsively.
 His doctor told him he needed to lose 25 pounds and exercise regularly to avoid the heart disease that ran in his family.

 How Sam coped: Sam worked with a personal trainer who put him on an eating and exercise plan.
 Losing weight and getting in shape made Sam feel stronger mentally and physically so he could better deal with stress.

 Stage of Divorce: Destabilization.
 Without the traditional structure of his former life, Sam felt destabilized.
 His affair partner wanted him back, but he no longer wanted her now that he could actually have her.
 The things that used to motivate him – making money, cultivating an image – now seemed meaningless.
 He wasn’t sure who he was or what he wanted.

 How Sam coped: Sam applied business practices to his personal life.
 He wrote a mission statement listing his values and what steps he was going to take to live according to them.
 This helped him feel a sense of purpose and enthusiasm for creating a meaningful life.

 Talking with an experienced and compassionate family law attorney is another great way to feel in control of your situation.
 Strategizing your legal plan of action for your divorce, with an attorney who understands your specific goals and expectations sooner rather than later, removes another source of stress.
 Learning all of your options, gaining knowledge about the law as it applies to you and your family and finding an ally who will fight for your best interests is invaluable.

-If you are ready to take that step, please contact us to schedule your free and confidential consultation with one of our divorce and family law attorneys.
+If you are ready to take that step, please contact us to schedule your confidential consultation with one of our divorce and family law attorneys.
 Our compassionate attorneys are ready to assist you in securing your future and protecting your family, now, and into the future.